 My business and clientele grew rapidly.
-At that time we lived in a dead end homing subdivision that did not allow any business signs.
+At that time we lived in a dead end street home subdivision that did not allow any business signs.
 Three years later I was full time.
 I had taken over our 2 1/2 car garage already, then our family room became the showroom for lots of taxidermy mounts.
 And finally, Pat turned our oldest child's bedroom into an office, when she moved out.

 We both got very involved in the State Assoc.
-First I became a board member with Pat coming along for the ride to the Delaware, Oh meetings. then I became the Secretary/Treasurer and Pat did the OTTR News letter.
+First I became a board member with Pat coming along for the ride to the Delaware, Oh meetings.
+Then I became the Secretary/Treasurer and Pat did the OTTR News letter.
 Finally I became President & Pat became Sec/Treas and news letter editor for OTTR.

 I worked very hard on improving the quality of my mounts while trying to come up with ways to stream line the work.
 I took lots of ribbons at the shows for many years, but started realizing one thing, as I would later tell other taxidermist at seminars I gave.
 "You can't pay the mortgage with ribbons nor eat them."
 I tried teaching that besides putting out a quality mount, you needed to do it in a timely manner to actually make money at it.

-Here I am 33 years later.
+Here I am 35 years later.
 We moved the business out of the house in 1993.
 Added a huge walk-in freezer a few years after that, getting rid of the line up of chest freezers I had accumulated.
-I was to the point that I was asking my local customers to keep their mounts in their own freezers till I was ready for it.
+I was to the point that I was asking my local customers to keep their mounts in their own freezers till I was ready for them.
 And was borrowing freezer space from a couple friends.
 The walk-in freezer makes it more economical, electricity-wise and much easier to organize the mounts.

 Just after 2000, we knew we needed to do something.
 At that time I had 4 other employees besides myself and we were stepping over each other in the shop.
 That was when I started looking at Log Cabins.
 The 1,500 sq. ft. cabin opened in 2003.
 We attached it to the front of the existing 3,000 sq. ft. facility.